bahmutov/left-behind/README.md

 From command line, run `left-behind <module name>`.
 Fetches dependencies and what version each dependency is using currently.
-Creates different reports in the terminal, for example a color-coded histogram of modules behind
+Creates different reports in the terminal, for example a color-coded histogram of modules behind for command `left-behind lazy-ass`

 ![histogram](images/histogram.png)